 WooCommerce Product Table integrates with the free Hide Price Until Login WordPress plugin.
 If you add this plugin, then the product prices on your price list AND elsewhere in your store will be hidden.
-They will then appear when the customer logs into their user account.
+They will then appear when the customer or reseller logs into their user account.

 Option 3 - Hide prices for a specific group of products only